exponential-decay/visual-binary-diff/README.md

 ## Examples

 ### Example of a diff between two 5.25" disks, ~10 years apart
+*KEY:* Purple is where the disk images are identical, yellow is where there is a difference. <br/>

 ![image](src/images/ex1.png)

 ### Hypothesis based on early testing